The Definitive Guide to Progressive Profiling

 Image: Eco Camp UK

-Your success as a local business owner relies almost entirely on making every customer happy because it’s often hard to compete with the big guys on price or variety.
+Your success as a local business owner relies almost entirely on making every customer happy because it’s often hard to compete with the big guys on price and variety.

 This makes it even more important to become creative when it comes to winning loyal customers...